-- Ensure balcony railings are at least 1m high (preferably 1.3m high). - Eliminate gaps that can be used as a foothold to climb or that a child can fit through. - Ensure windows and doors that open to the balcony are locked when the balcony is not in use. - Keep objects and furniture that children can use to stand or climb on away from balconies.
+- Eliminate gaps that can be used as a foothold to climb or that a child can fit through. - Ensure windows and doors that open to the balcony are locked when the balcony is not in use. - Keep objects and furniture that children can use to stand or climb on away from balconies.